pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 **Slide 2: Why Rust?**
 Rust is a modern programming language known for its performance, reliability, and productivity, with a strong emphasis on memory safety without having a garbage collector.
 Its unique ownership model allows developers to write high-level, efficient code, managing memory at compile time.

-However, this complexity introduces a significant learning curve, with developers often **ranking** ownership among Rust's most challenging aspects.
+However, this complexity introduces a significant learning curve, with developers often **ranking** ownership among Rust's most challenging features.

 ---
 **Slide 3: The Problem?**
-So as I explained, the complexity of Rust's ownership and borrowing concepts introduces a significant learning curve, making it hard for developers to fully leverage its potential.
+So as I explained, the complexity of ownership and borrowing in Rust introduces a significant learning curve, making it hard for developers to fully leverage its potential.

 I aim to tackle this challenge by simplifying these critical but complex concepts.
-The goal is to make Rust more accessible and approachable.
+The goal is to make the language more accessible and approachable.

 The way I aim to achieve this is through the development of a visualisation tool.
-The tool is designed to elucidate Rust's memory safety mechanisms, such as ownership and borrowing, in an intuitive and interactive manner.
+The tool is designed to elucidate Rust's memory safety mechanisms, such as ownership and borrowing, but in an intuitive and interactive manner.
 So basically to transform abstract concepts into tangible visuals.

 ---
 **Slide 4: Demo**